sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can you add another app to the “Apps” settings? {#builtin-apps-requests}

 I'm happy to consider requests (but read the below first).
-[Submit here.](https://sindresorhus.com/feedback?product=Velja&referrer=Website-FAQ)
+[Submit here.](https://sindresorhus.com/feedback?product=Velja&referrer=Website-FAQ) *(Include a link to the app and what behavior you expected)*

 **Note:** This is about opening a link in a specific app.
 If you want to open a link **from** a specific app, just use the rules feature in the settings (it supports any app).